Strategise, plan, do and review - the path to success!

 As with any strategic planning, it’s vital to set goals.
 Identify what you want to achieve by publishing, and by reviewing your strategy.

 Your content marketing goals should have a hierarchy – high level goals, as well as more specific ones.
 For example, a high level goal might be to increase traffic to your blog.
-A specific goal could be to establish an audience on a previously unused channel.
+A specific goal could be to establish an audience on a previously unused channel, or to improve your lead conversion rate by a stated percentage.

 For each high level goal you identify, set specific goals that will help you achieve it.